Generating your summary...

 Good at it, but it costs you

-What do people consistently come to you for — that you're good at, but have to gear yourself up for?
+What do people consistently come to you for -- that you're good at, but if you're honest with yourself, you don't look forward to?

 Competence